Presidential transition of John F. Kennedy: Selection of appointees

 Kennedy spent the eight weeks following his election choosing his Cabinet and other top officials.
 Kennedy's top priority after becoming president-elect was to craft his national security team.
 Kennedy believed that the establishment figures of the United States military were largely too obsessed with nuclear weapons, and too willing to utilize them.
-Kennedy would, ultimately, craft an administration that see military decisions placed more in the hands of civilian figures than had been the case in Eisenhower's administration.
+Kennedy would, ultimately, craft an administration that saw military decisions placed in the hands of a greater number of civilian figures than had been the case in Eisenhower's administration.
 On November 9, in announcing his first choices for his administration, Kennedy also announced that he had asked J. Edgar Hoover to remain as director of the Federal Bureau of Investigation (FBI) and Allen Dulles to remain as director of the Central Intelligence Agency (CIA) and that both had accepted his requests to remain.

 Some individuals declined positions in Kennedy's administration.
 Kennedy offered Robert A. Lovett a position in his Cabinet, but Lovett declined.
-Additionally, Kennedy had originally offered the position of postmaster general to congressman William L. Dawson, who declined.
-Had he accepted and been confirmed to the position, Dawson would have made history as the first black Cabinet secretary in United States history.
+Additionally, Kennedy had originally offered the position of postmaster general to Congressman William L. Dawson, who also declined.
+Had he accepted this offer and been confirmed to the position, Dawson would have been first black Cabinet secretary in United States history.
+To avoid creating a conflict of interest regarding their roles in the transition, both Clifford and Neustadt attempted to remove themselves from consideration for positions in Kennedy's administration.
+However, before the end of the transition Neustadt ultimately would be designated to serve as the Kennedy White House's consultant on government organization.

-Ahead of the election, many correspondence were sent to Kennedy and the Democratic National Committee requesting appointments to government positions.
+Ahead of the election, many correspondences were sent to Kennedy and the Democratic National Committee requesting appointments to government positions.
 Larry O'Brien was tasked with handling the management of such correspondence.
-In addition, President-Johnson and his staff sent requests of their own for individuals they wanted to see appointed.
+In addition, Vice President-elect Johnson and his staff sent requests of their own for individuals they wanted to see appointed.
 Requests coming from Johnson and his office were forwarded to Dick Donahue.